 Welcome to Let it Shine!
 Welcome to the new, revamped Funday Monday!
 After two years, we decided to rename our link up to something we felt was a better fit.
 Welcome to Let it Shine!
 Why the name?
 Because, we want this link up to be just that…..your chance to let it shine!
 We will be sharing our favorites each week here, and on social media!

 The biggest change?
 Monthly Inspirations!
 Each month we will share some fun post ideas, one for each week.
-We’ve also started to review the most important ingredient in bleaching creams and have a few posts about that.
 Do you HAVE to follow the inspirations to link up?
 Absolutely not!
 If you’d like to be considered for a feature, those will be picked from the inspirations.

 Now, check out the August lineup!